coder/coder/docs/templates/index.md

 fi
 ```

+> **Note:** We don't use `set -x` here because we're manually echoing the commands.
+This protects against sensitive information being shown in the log.

 This script tells us what command is being run and what the exit status is.
-If the exit status is non-zero, it means the command failed.
-Note that here we don't need `set -x` because we're manually echoing the commands which protects against sensitive information being shown in the log.
-We also don't need `set -e` because we're manually checking the exit status and exiting if it's non-zero.
+If the exit status is non-zero, it means the command failed and we exit the script.
+Since we are manually checking the exit status here, we don't need `set -e` at the top of the script to exit on error.

 ## Template permissions (enterprise)